ZinoKaro/SKILHARVEST-DATA-ANALYSIS-DOCUMENTATION/README.md

 [Result / Findings](#result-findings)

 **To bold characters**

+To add paragraph, leave a line space

-To add emoji: Emoji name e.g :Smile will add the smile emoji
+To add emoji: Emoji name e.g
+:Smile
+will add the smile emoji

 ## Project Overview
 ## Data Sources
 ## Tools Used